api-platform/docs/client-generator/nextjs.md

 ## Generating Routes

     $ npx @api-platform/client-generator https://demo.api-platform.com . --generator next --resource book
-    # Replace the URL by the entrypoint of your Hydra-enabled API
+    # Replace the URL by the entry point of your Hydra-enabled API

 > Note: Omit the resource flag to generate files for all resource types exposed by the API.